Multi-class Classifier based Failure Prediction with Artificial and Anonymous Training for Data Privacy

 \section{Abstract}

-Failures in real world deployed systems, e.g., optical routers in internet, may lead to major functional disruption.
-Hence, prevention of failures is very important.
+{Failures in real-world deployed systems, e.g., optical routers in the internet, may lead to major functional disruption.
+Hence, the prevention of failures is very important.
 Prediction of such failures would be a further enhancement in this direction.
-However, failure prediction mechanism is not designed into every deployment system.
-Subsequently, such prediction mechanism becomes a necessity.
-In such a scenario, non-intrusive failure prediction based on available information, e.g., logs, etc., have to be designed.
+However, the failure prediction mechanism is not designed for every deployment system.
+Subsequently, such a prediction mechanism becomes a necessity.
+In such a scenario, non-intrusive failure prediction based on available information, e.g., logs, etc., has to be designed.
 Conventionally, logs are mined to extract useful information (data sets) to apply artificial intelligence (AI)/machine learning (ML) techniques.
-However, extraction of data sets from raw logs can be an extremely time consuming effort.
+However, extraction of data sets from raw logs can be an extremely time-consuming effort.
 Also, logs may not be made available due to privacy issues.
 This paper proposes a novel non-intrusive system failure prediction technique using available information from developers and minimal information from raw logs (rather than mining entire logs) but keeping the data entirely private with the data owners.
-A neural network based multi-class classifier is developed for failure prediction, using artificially generated anonymous data set, applying a combination of techniques, viz., genetic algorithm (steps), pattern repetition, etc., to train and test the network.
-The proposed mechanism completely decouples the data set used for training process from the actual data which is kept private.
-Moreover, multi-criteria decision making (MCDM) schemes are used to prioritize failures meeting business requirements.
+A neural network-based multi-class classifier is developed for failure prediction, using an artificially generated anonymous data set, applying a combination of techniques, viz., genetic algorithm (steps), pattern repetition, etc., to train and test the network.
+The proposed mechanism completely decouples the data set used for the training process from the actual data which is kept private.
+Moreover, multi-criteria decision-making (MCDM) schemes are used to prioritize failures in meeting business requirements.
 Results show high accuracy in failure prediction under different parameter configurations.
-On a broader context, any classification problem, beyond failure prediction, can be performed using the proposed mechanism with artificially generated data set without looking into the actual data as long as the input features can be translated to binary values (e.g. output from private binary classifiers) and can provide classification-as-a-service.
+In a broader context, any classification problem, beyond failure prediction, can be performed using the proposed mechanism with an artificially generated data set without looking into the actual data as long as the input features can be translated to binary values (e.g. output from private binary classifiers) and can provide classification-as-a-service. }